arpan-banerjee7/whatsapp-clone-firestore/README.md

 After logging in you will see this pop up-
 ![](firebase_login_success.JPG)

+####    If error -- 'firebase' is not recognized as an internal or external command, operable program or batch file
+        then run **npm install -g firebase-tools**
 #### 1: Hit command `firebase init`

 #### 2: Enter Yes